yannvanhalewyn/yannvanhalewyn/README.md

 - 60+ tenants running large volumes of transanctions served by a handful of efficient servers
 - Daily releases
 - Full stack Clojure / Clojurescript
-- Service oriented system design but deployed as a single jar
+- Service oriented system design but deployed as a single container
 - Small team of only 2 - 3 developers

 ## Pilloxa